ReInHerit/SmartRetrievalFashion/README.md

 A sample dataset is provided as reference for the format.

 When the app is started the first time it will parse the dataset directory and build the ChromaDB index used to search the images.
+It will also download FashionClip model that will be installed in the environment or Docker image.

 ## Authors